Yuvadi29/Yuvadi29/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=ffffff&size=24&width=500&lines=🚀MERN-Stack+Developer;🎙️Podcaster;📷Content-Creator;🎤Speaker;👋Nice+to+meet+you...)

-💡 &nbsp; Passionate about MERN-Stack Development & Problem Solving.\
+💡 &nbsp; Passionate about Development, Creating Projects using AI.\
-🧠 &nbsp; Diving Deeper into the world of DevOps and upcoming JavaScript Frameworks.\
+🧠 &nbsp; Diving Deeper into the world of AI and Web.\
 ✍️ &nbsp; Side Hustling in Content Creation on my Youtube Channel - **[Coding Adda](https://www.youtube.com/@Coding_adda)**.\
-🧑‍🏭 &nbsp; Skilled in Web-Testing including API testing on Postman.\
+🧑‍🏭 &nbsp; Skilled in Creating AI models and Web Applications using LLMs.\
 ✉️ &nbsp; I believe in the power of contributing to the community via Open Source Projects and Tutorials on YouTube.\
 📄 &nbsp;My [Resume](Aditya_Trivedi_CV.pdf) for more details about me.
 I'm open to feedback and suggestions!